 Completions themselves can be processed synchronously or asynchronously, using the standard facilities of

 CompletableFuture.
-The VoltDB Java client is single threaded, so synchronous completions are
+The VoltDB Java client is single threaded, so synchronous completions are processed

-returning control to the main thread as soon as possible.
-If more complex processing is required, use one of
+to the main thread as soon as possible.
+If more complex processing is required, use one of the available methods for

-the available methods for handling the completion asynchronously.
+handling the completion asynchronously.